MyPublicGitHubAcct/eModules/learning/makeTest/Readme.md

 ### Rules

+Rules are shell command emitted by make to produce an output file.
+They use pattern matching on file types.
 A rule tells make two things: when the targets are out of date, and how to update them when necessary.

 The syntax of a rule is:

 ```shell
 targets : prerequisites